Secret Santa at Antarctica's Scott Base - NZ Herald

 Power will step into the kitchen on Christmas Day to give the chefs a break, when he plans to honour his British heritage by rustling up a good curry.

-For a second season, a smaller-than-normal number of people are travelling to Antarctica, under a strict managed isolation plan to try to keep the continent Covid-19-free.
+For a second season, a smaller-than-normal number of people are travelling to Antarctica, under a strict managed isolation plan to try to keep the continent Covid-free.

 About 200 New Zealanders are expected to spend the 2021-22 season at the Ross Island research station, including scientists and maintenance crews.